lmco/laikaboss/README.md

 - Integrated mail server (Slimta)
 - Authenticated Rest API and GUI
 - Moved from ZeroMQ to Redis for work queue
-- Support multiple queues and prioritized queuing
+- Support multiple named queues and prioritized queuing
 - Testing framework for modules
 - It also includes SNL 15+ new written modules for parsing content this release,  along with the 30+ new modules released in 2020.
 - Includes 3rd party open source LB modules written by others around the web – which haven’t (as of yet been) merged into LM’s tree